MarvinSilcGit/Python/2024/sqlite/README.md

-# SQLite create, select and insert examples in Python
+# SQLite create, select and insert examples in Python from Pycodebr